Roxanne Reid - Africa Addict

 Gamkaskloof accommodation

 Restored old houses from the days before a road was built to access the settlement serve as self-catering accommodation in Gamkaskloof.
 Sleeping from two to eight people, they’re atmospheric, redolent of the old days and simpler times.
-There’s also a campsite with solar lights but no power points; bring your own supplies, firewood and torches.
+There’s also a campsite with solar lights but no power points; bring your own supplies and torches.

-Things to do
+Things to do at Swartberg Nature Reserve

 Read more about Swartberg Nature Reserve

-15 things to do in Prince Albert, Karoo
+21 things to do in Prince Albert, Karoo

 Gamkaberg Nature Reserve

 The Gamkaberg Nature Reserve came into being to protect a small herd of Cape mountain zebra and their habitat.
-The population has grown from five individuals in 1976 to around 50.
+The population has grown from five individuals in 1976 to around 50 today.
 You might also spot eland, kudu, red hartebeest, klipspringer, steenbok or even caracal, and you’ll almost certainly hear baboons barking from the krantzes.
 The landscapes here are rugged, with mountain peaks and deep gullies.
 Look around and you’ll see Table Mountain shale and quartzite and well as Bokkeveld sandstone.
 Here you’re at the point where four plant biomes dovetail: the Cape Floral Kingdom, Succulent Karoo, Subtropical Thicket and Evergreen Forest.
-My favourites little plants here are succulents called bababoudtjies (babies’ bottoms).
+My favourite little plants here are succulents called bababoudtjies (babies’ bottoms).
 Gamkaberg also has a wealth of Khoisan rock art and early marine invertebrate fossils.

 Where to find it